Sharp Bounds for Treatment Effect Generalization under Outcome Distribution Shift: Introduction

+Compared to sensitivity models that bound the density ratio of an unmeasured effect modifier across populations \citep{nie2021covariate}, our restriction is placed directly on the induced change in the observed outcome distribution within treatment arms.
+The model is natural in multi-site clinical trials (where site-level differences in care patterns may alter outcome distributions), in policy generalization (where local context may moderate treatment effects), and in health equity applications (where underrepresented populations may have different outcome distributions due to unmeasured social determinants).
+This perspective is closely related in spirit to likelihood-ratio/odds-ratio sensitivity models for unmeasured confounding in observational studies \citep{rosenbaum2002obs,tan2006marginal,zhao2019sensitivity,dorn2023sharp} and to recent work on sharp bounds under generalized causal sensitivity models \citep{franks2020flexible,frauen2023sharp}, but our target is \emph{external validity}: uncertainty enters through possible differences in target-versus-trial outcome distributions rather than by unmeasured confounding of treatment assignment.

-Our analysis yields two main methodological contributions: \begin{itemize} \item \textbf{Sharp population-level bounds.} We give a convex characterization of the identified set for target mean potential outcomes and the target ATE under the outcome-shift sensitivity model.
+Our main contributions are as follows.
+We derive sharp identification bounds for the target average treatment effect under distributional (pointwise density-ratio) outcome shift between trial and target populations, and we show these bounds can be computed by a closed-form $O(n\log n)$ greedy algorithm.
+While the mathematical techniques we employ---threshold arguments, linear programming, greedy algorithms---are related to tools used in the marginal sensitivity literature for unmeasured confounding \citep{tan2006marginal,dorn2023sharp}, the problem formulation is different: combining RCT randomization, covariate transport weighting, and distributional outcome shift into a single framework targets external validity rather than internal validity.
+Concretely: \begin{itemize} \item \textbf{Sharp population-level bounds.} We give a convex characterization of the identified set for target mean potential outcomes and the target ATE under the outcome-shift sensitivity model.
 We show that the extremal outcome distributions have a simple threshold structure: the optimal likelihood ratio takes only the boundary values $\Lambda^{-1}$ and $\Lambda$, switching at a single outcome threshold.
 This yields closed-form expressions for the sharp bounds and clarifies how interval width depends on $\Lambda$ and the variability of trial outcomes.

 \item \textbf{A simple estimation algorithm.} At the sample level, we derive a discrete optimization formulation for the worst-case target means and show that the corresponding linear programs admit a greedy closed-form solution.
 The algorithm requires only sorting trial outcomes, computing generalization weights, and redistributing probability mass toward extreme outcomes subject to the likelihood ratio constraint.
-This yields $O(n \log n)$ estimators for the bounds, with consistency following from standard empirical process arguments. \end{itemize}
+This yields $O(n \log n)$ estimators for the bounds, with consistency following from standard empirical process arguments.